biohackathon-japan/bh23-BE-MachineLearning/paper/paper.md

 ## Confrict of interest

-Kazuki Nakamae was employed by PtBio Inc. H.B.
+Kazuki Nakamae was employed by PtBio Inc.

 ## References